simonneutert/bb-maid/README.md

 ### Safety Features

+- **Directory Validation**: The script validates that the specified directory exists before attempting any operations.
+If a non-existent directory is provided, it will display a clear error message and exit gracefully.
 - **Symlinks**: The script does **NOT** follow symbolic links by default, preventing infinite loops and protecting content outside the target directory tree.
 When symlinks are encountered, they are:
   - **Logged with warnings**: Each skipped symlink is reported with a yellow warning message
   - **Summarized**: A final count shows total symlinks skipped